-While shallow southern and south-eastern UK waters are predicted to show the greatest increases in SST and near-bottom temperatures under the UKCP09 projections, deep-water habitats to the north and north-east of the UK may also be impacted by seawater warming.
-The scleractinian cold-water coral Lophelia pertusa forms biodiverse and functionally-important deep-water reef habitats.
-The majority of the world's Lophelia reefs are concentrated in the North Atlantic (Guinotte et al., 2006) and they are represented in UK waters in northern and western Scottish waters (Charting Progress regions 1, 6, 7 and 8).
-These habitats are in decline in OSPAR regions I-III and V, caused primarily by the damaging effects of bottom fishing (Hall-Spencer & Stehfest, 2008).
+While shallow southern and south-eastern UK waters are predicted to show the greatest increases in SST and nearbottom temperatures under the UKCP09 projections, deepwater habitats to the north and north-east of the UK may also be impacted by seawater warming.
+The scleractinian cold-water coral Lophelia pertusa forms biodiverse and functionally-important deep-water reef habitats (Davies et al., 2009).
+The majority of the world's Lophelia reefs are concentrated in the North Atlantic (Guinotte et al. 2006) and they are represented in UK waters in northern and western Scottish waters (Charting Progress regions 1, 6, 7 and 8).
+These habitats are in decline in OSPAR regions I-III and V, caused primarily by the damaging effects of bottom fishing (Hall-Spencer and Stehfest, 2008).
 However, they are also likely to be vulnerable to climate change.
-Recent modelling work has linked their distribution to temperature (Davies et al., 2008) and Lophelia from the Mingulay reef complex, off the Scottish west coast, has shown sensitivity to changes in water temperature of as little as 2°C (Dodds et al., 2007).
+Modelling work has linked their distribution to temperature (Davies et al., 2008) and Lophelia from the Mingulay reef complex, off the Scottish west coast, has shown sensitivity to changes in water temperature of as little as 2°C (Dodds et al., 2007).
+Experimental studies on the coral's physiology suggest that they are highly vulnerable to temperature increase and modelled predictions showed that much of the Atlantic Ocean may become corrosive to aragonitic shells and skeletons within the next century, with cold-water corals may be amongst the most vulnerable to ocean acidification and warming.

 Near-bottom temperatures in regions 1, 6 and 7 are predicted to rise by approximately 2-2.5°C in 2070-2098 (relative to the 1961-1990 average).
-Reefs in region 6 may experience summer temperatures in the region of 15-16°C, some 2-3 degrees warmer than their upper required temperature of 13°C (Hall-Spencer & Stehfest, 2008).
-Bottom temperatures in region 8 may increase by up to 1°C from 2070-2098, so reefs in this area - which include the majority of UK records - are less likely to be impacted than those in regions 1, 6 and 7.
+Reefs in region 6 may experience summer temperatures in the region of 15-16°C, some 2-3 degrees warmer than their upper required temperature of 13°C (Hall-Spencer and Stehfest, 2008).
+Bottom temperatures in region 8 may increase by up to 1°C from 2070-2098, so reefs in this area - which include the majority of UK records

+- are less likely to be impacted than those in regions 1, 6 and 7.
 The effects of increased temperature may be compounded by further impacts related to seawater acidification.
-Lophelia reefs are thought to be limited, in part, by seawater aragonite saturation (Guinotte et al., 2006) and projected decreases in saturation due to increased CO2 uptake may lead to impacts on growth and increased vulnerability to dissolution (Davies et al., 2007).
-These changes will also occur in the context of changing oceanographic conditions, which could affect pelagic productivity and food supply to deep sea habitats such as the Lophelia reefs (Hall-Spencer & Stehfest, 2008).
+Lophelia reefs are thought to be limited, in part, by seawater aragonite saturation (Guinotte $et\ al.$, 2006) and projected decreases in saturation due to increased CO2 uptake may lead to impacts on growth and increased vulnerability to dissolution (Davies $et\ al.$, 2007).
+These changes will also occur in the context of changing oceanographic conditions, which could affect pelagic productivity and food supply to deep sea habitats such as the Lophelia reefs (Hall-Spencer and Stehfest, 2008).

-Maerl beds in southern, western and north-western waters
+2.3 Maerl beds in southern, western and north-western waters